Skip to main content

 Hiking exposes us to the beauty of nature which calms the mind and the soul.
 The interesting concept and reason behind this activity are especially the decaying trees.
 Decaying trees emit some chemicals to slow down their decaying process, which in turn surprisingly slows us down too.

-Forest bath is the best way to reduce stress, anxiety and depression.
-It involves going for a 20 minute walk or a hike into the woods to get exposed to nature, plants, trees, etc. This significantly lowers the levels of the stress hormone.
+Forest bath is the best way to reduce stress, anxiety, and depression.
+It involves going for a 20-minute walk or a hike into the woods to get exposed to nature, plants, trees, etc. This significantly lowers the levels of the stress hormone.
 This also improves the functioning of memory.

 Yoga

 Being immersed in yoga is exceptionally good for the mental health.
-In a study, it was observed that the people who took yoga classes experienced reduced levels of depression, anxiety, anger and other neurotic symptoms.
+In a study, it was observed that the people who took yoga classes experienced reduced levels of depression, anxiety, anger, and other neurotic symptoms.

-Yoga teaches a lot of things like patience and balance of life.
+Yoga teaches a lot of things like patience and balance in life.
 It is also the best form of exercise in the world for any health problem or any relief.
-Yoga also focuses on the breathing which helps calm the mind and also slows down the aging process of the skin giving a natural glow to the body.
+Yoga also focuses on breathing which helps calm the mind and also slows down the aging process of the skin giving a natural glow to the body.

 Cycling